 Click on the images below to learn more.

-The Montessori Foundation offers the full range of Montessori leadership coaching, school consultation, and institutional development services at an affordable cost.
+The Montessori Foundation offers expert Montessori leadership coaching, school consultation, and institutional development services at an affordable cost.

 Customized Professional Development